PANDA National Helpline (Monday to Saturday) 1300 726 306

 HomeRelationships

-Being a new parent can be a wonderful time of life.
-It's also a time of intense change and adjustment, including in your intimate and family relationships.
-You might also experience an evolving sense of who you are and what’s important to you.
+Becoming a parent can be a wonderful time of life, but also a time of intense change and adjustment, including your intimate and family relationships, your working relationships and career, and an evolving sense of who you are and what’s important to you.

-Here you'll find information to help you navigate your relationships as a new parent.
+Here you'll find information to help you navigate your relationships when you're expecting a baby.

 Jump to